mattclarkdotnet/aes17_filter_25/README.md

 # Design discussion

 See the design on [CircuitLab](https://www.circuitlab.com/editor/#?id=9zaq989z472b).
 It is inspired by the AUX-0025 but differs in a few ways.
 The component values are more standard, and are reused across the design to reduce the number of different components needed.
-Capacitor and inductor tolerances are 5% instead of 2.5%.
-The matching to the AUX-0025 response curve is nonetheless very close.
+Inductor tolerances are 5% instead of 2.5%, but resistors are all 1% and the 220p capacitors are 2.5%.
+The matching to the AUX-0025 response curve is very close.

 A set of pad-down resistors allows for convenient high voltage measurements, by default giving -20dB of gain.